Economy of Kosovo: Energy

 Kosovo Energy Corporation is currently the sole power corporation in the Republic of Kosovo.
 It is vertically integrated and was legally incorporated at the end of 2005.
 It relies on extensive lignite deposits - 14.7 billion tonnes, the fifth largest in the world, with a relatively high calorific value for lignite.
 In 2021 demand was met by coal-power plants (6,585 GWh), imports (3,336 GWh) and hydro and solar energy (305 GWh).

 In Yugoslav times, Kosovo was a net exporter of electricity.
 But its current generating capacity has been affected by many factors.
 The generation units were designed for a life of 30 years but have all operated for longer than 28 years, and in some cases for 50 years.
 They were part of a much wider integrated energy system in which they could be shut down for maintenance without local economic consequences.
 Maintenance was reduced in the period from 1989 to 1999; and expert (Albanian) workers were sacked in 1990 and expert (Serb) workers left in 1999.

 Major investments are being made in the sector of renewable sources of energy.
-There are currently two completed wind farms (Bajgora Wind Park and Kitka Wind Farm) with a combined installed capacity of 137.4 MW.
+There are currently two completed wind farms (Bajgora Wind Farm and Kitka Wind Farm) with a combined installed capacity of 135 MW.
 Also, other projects for wind farms and solar parks are waiting for approval.

 Distribution has also suffered.
 The Northern (Serb-majority) municipalities have received free electricity without any ability by Kosovo Energy Corporation to receive payment.
 There are plans to stop subsidising free power supplies for consumers in four Serb-majority municipalities, which had been costing millions of euros a year.

 Currently, there are good transmission lines between Kosovo's neighboring countries and they include a 400kV transmission line with Albania, North Macedonia, Montenegro and Serbia.
 There are also 220kV transmission lines between Kosovo and Albania and between Kosovo and Serbia.